-12.20 Review and Approval Review and approval of protocols prior to the initiation of validation activities needs to come from personnel who are competent and have the authority to support the validation.
+12.20 Review and Approval Review and approval of protocols prior to the initiation of validation activities needs to come not only from the QU but also from personnel who are competent and have the authority to support the validation.
 Roles and responsibilities should be clearly described to assure commitment is made at appropriate departmental level.
-12.21 Acceptance Criteria The validation protocol should refer to completion of unit operations qualification and analytical methods validation before initiation process validation.
+12.21 Acceptance Criteria The validation protocol should refer to completion of unit operations qualification and analytical methods validation before initiation of the process validation.
 EMA and FDA require that the rationale for defining the number of validation runs should be scientifically justified and documented.
-The protocol must specify all critical and key parameters.
-For example, process val- idation levels of impurities need to be controlled in line with any registered specifi- cation.
-Meeting the limits for these impurities consistently would be a key ac- ceptance criterion.
+The protocol must specify all critical parameters.
+For example, process validation levels of impurities need to be controlled in line with any registered specification.
+Meeting the limits for these impurities consistently would be a key acceptance criterion.
 Acceptance criteria are defined in validation protocols in order to assure robustness and consistency of the manufacturing process.
-Depending on the specific process (change) extra validation activities may be needed, examples are; homogeneity, dry- ing profile, quality of individual centrifuge loads The validation protocol should specify the batch release strategy and the need to include the batch(s) in the stability program.
-12.22 Deviations Observed All deviations related to the validation exercise should be documented and critical deviations must be fully explained in the validation report.
+Depending on the critical process steps extra validation activities may be needed, examples are: homogeneity, drying profile, quality of individual centrifuge loads The validation protocol should specify the batch release strategy and the need to include the batch(s) in the stability program.

+12.22 Deviations Observed

+All deviations related to the validation exercise should be documented and for critical deviations a more detailed explanation is expected in the validation report.
 Conclusions of the impact of the deviation on the validation exercise and corrective actions need to be documented.
 When the acceptance criteria are not met, the validation should be evaluated as to whether it is best to stop the validation or amend the protocol to manufacture additional batches.
 Careful consideration is required before this decision is made as the underlying reason for the failure should be fully understood and acted on.
 Equipment failure, low yield that are not process related may allow to extend the validation exercise to complete the process validation.
 12.23 The validation report should reflect the explanation for the departure(s).
 The protocol does not necessarily need to be amended.
-Traceability should be as- sured
+Traceability should be assured